vonbecmann/earley-parser/repository/EarleyParser-Core.package/JEHypergraphBuilder.class/README.md

-knows how to build a hypergraph
+knows how to build a directed hypergraph

-nodes hold the hypergraph's nodes. edges hold the hypergraph's edges.
+nodes hold the hypergraph's nodes. edges hold the hypergraph's hyperedges.

-accumulatedNodes  hold for a little moment the nodes for a new edge
+accumulatedSourceNodes  hold for a little moment the nodes for a new directed hyperedge. targetNode holds the target node for a new directed hyperedge.